H O M E

 Later that day we went to our father's grave to bury a large portion of the ashes, at The Abbey, overlooking Bantry Bay.
 This is a large O'Sullivan family plot.
 Our father died in 1978 RIP.

-Sophia arranged to take us up to the old family farm, which was sold to Con and Nell MacSweeney long ago.
-They still live there with their daughter Rose, aged in her 30s, a Veterinarian, who manages it now and loves farming.
+Sophia arranged to take us up to the old family farm, which was sold to Con and Nell McSweeney long ago.
+They still live there.
+Their daughter Rose, a veterinarian, manages it now and loves farming.
 It is a real model farm, set on the crest of the hill - with extensive views across the valleys all the way into Bantry Bay.
 Rose allowed Paul to take my sisters in her 4x4 to the back of the farm to see the ancient forts, which I'd seen in earlier years.
 I wanted to stay behind to have tea with Sophia and Nell.
 Nell is an extraordinary woman, age 75, and full of mystery.
 I could have stared at her for days!
 She had THE most piercing eyes.
 Her movements were crisp and sharp, and she revealed a penetrating sense of humour.
 I don't know if I will ever be able to reconstruct the extraordinary perspective of her observations and conversational slant!

-So, Dan was born in that house, on the banks of the Ouvane river swollen with trout and salmon, flowing under the bridge at Pearsons Bridge.
+So, the two youngest, Dan and Viva, were born in that house, on the banks of the Ouvane river swollen with trout and salmon, flowing under the bridge at Pearsons Bridge.
 We loved playing in that river in the summer time.
 We sprinkled more of Dan's ashes over the bridge, and then went back toward Bantry, to the mouth of the river, at Ballilickey, where the Ouvane meets Bantry Bay and the Atlantic ocean, and there we sprinkled the last of Dan's ashes, into the wind and the water.